Our Office: Israel, Netanya, Mefi 5, office 308 Working hours: 8 am - 5 pm EST

 The law has been around for over 70 years and has been amended several times.
 In 1970, a definition of who can be considered a Jew was added, along with updates to the list of eligible citizens.
 This made it possible for Jews, their children and grandchildren, and their spouses to obtain Israeli citizenship.

 In 1999, a clarification was made regarding foreign spouses of Israelis.
 These citizens can only obtain Israeli passports through a naturalization process, with repatriation only possible if the marriage was registered before Israeli citizenship was acquired.
-Furthermore, the non-Jewish spouse is only eligible for citizenship upon repatriation if the marriage is over a year old at the time of consular examination.
+Furthermore, the non-Jewish spouse is only eligible for citizenship upon repatriation if the marriage is over a year old at the time of the interview.

 The acquisition and loss of Israeli citizenship is regulated by the Citizenship Law of April 1, 1952.